Separable commutative algebras in equivariant homotopy theory: The indecomposable condition

 \section{The indecomposable condition}

-Let $\CC$ be a symmetric monoidal $\infty$-category with unit object $\unit$.
+Let $\CC$ be a stable presentably\footnote{In fact, the reader can verify that additively symmetric monoidal and idempotent-complete is sufficient.} symmetric monoidal $\infty$-category with unit object $\unit$.
 Recall that an idempotent of a commutative algebra $A\in\CAlg(\CC)$ is by definition an idempotent element of the discrete ring $\pi_0(A):=\pi_0(\Map_{\CC}(\unit, A))$.
 We then say that $A$ is \emph{indecomposable} if $A$ is nonzero and if it does not decompose as a product of two nonzero rings.
 This is equivalent to $\pi_0(A)$ being an indecomposable ring.
 See \cite[Section 3]{NaumannPol} for more details.